GooseGirlGames/steves-job/doc/UnitySetup.md

 unityhub unityhub://2020.3.6f1/338bb68529b2
 ```

+The correct version should now install.
+You might still be unable to
+add the project.
+In that case, create a new project with the Unity
+version you just installed and let the Editor open that project.
+Close the Editor (perhaps restart Unity Hub too), and now you should be
+able to add the existing project.

 ### ...if Unity Hub just absolutely hates you

 If Unity Hub throws a "Not enough space" error during installation,